niceguy4/ftp_download_large_files/README.md

 # ftp_download_large_files
-## Download large files and keep connection alive over FTP TLS
+## Download large files and keep connection alive over FTP TLS using Python's ftplib

 This python script connects to FTP server using TLS connection, downloads files one after another, and uses a separate processing thread to send the FTP server 'NOOP' data in an attempt to keep the server connection alive.